SreeramAditya/Analysing-apps-in-Google-Play-Store/README.md

 3.Data Visualization

 Data Directory: It contains Dataset for the analysis.
-It has apps.csv which contains informationa about the Apps and user_reviews.csv contains reviews about the App.
+It has googleplaystore.csv which contains informationa about the Apps and googleplaystore_user_reviews.csv contains reviews about the App.

 Notebook contains all the steps done in chronological order: